odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 Due to the decentralized nature of the Guild's implementation, any member can start a vote to either replace the current Guild Master with a new one or banish(remove) a Guild Member entirely.

-To avoid spamming the guild, **a Guild Member who brings a vote that doesn't pass will get slashed**.
-We expect Guild Members to first align the Guild and reach consensus through off-chain methods, such as a simple Discourse vote.
+To avoid spamming the guild, **a Guild Member will get slashed if they call a vote that doesn't pass**.
+We expect Guild Members to **first align the Guild and reach consensus through off-chain methods**, such as a simple Discourse vote or snapshot.

 **On-chain guild voting should work as a rubber stamp of a decision that has already been made at the social layer.**